-With the help of a visiting statistics class from the University of San Diego (USD) we were able to evaluate the effectiveness of this project.
+With the help of a visiting statistics class from the University of San Diego (USD), we evaluated the effectiveness of this project.
 MilCasas administered a survey to measure families’ satisfaction with and usage of our new homes and amenities.
 The USD statistics class analyzed the responses and summarized the results.
 From their analysis, we can conclude that the families (home recipients during the evaluation period) are content with the homes and offer few suggestions for improvement.

 The Statistics Behind the Water Filter